 Parents want to know what to worry about and what they can safely take off their plates.
 They want to know how to prepare their kids to be successful in a future that seems so unpredictable.
 How to deal with the endless alarming news about children and teenagers.
-Most of all, they want to know how to protect their kids and ensure some stability for them in a world that seems anything but.
+Most of all, they want to know how to protect their kids.
+Parents want to ensure some stability for them in a world that seems anything but.

-When Parents Are Worried
+When Parents Are Worried (Parenting With Fear)